Ongoing Impact of January 2023 Oracle Java License Changes

 On January 23rd 2023, Oracle made significant changes to how they license Java.
 Like all well-run businesses, Oracle is constantly looking to increase their revenue.
-These Java licensing changes are clearly designed to do just that.
+These Java license changes are clearly designed to do just that.
 Not only is Oracle trying to increase monies coming in, they are also trying to lock out their competition.

 Note: these changes do not impact Oracle partners who embed Oracle Java in solutions they sell to their customers.